 The Company, as provided by Delaware state regulations, has changed its legal structure from a limited liability company to a corporation effective June 10, 2011.
-Subsequent to the conversion, the Company will report its income or loss on its own tax return and be responsible for any related taxes.
+Subsequent to the conversion the Company reports its income or loss on its own tax return and is responsible for any related taxes.

-Deferred tax assets and liabilities and the related tax expense will be recorded effective the date of the Company's change in tax status thereby reflecting the income tax effect of temporary differences between the tax basis and the financial reporting basis of assets and liabilities.
-The Company's tax provision for the period ended June 30, 2011 includes both the income tax expense related to the entity's conversion and operations for the period June 11 to June 30, 2011.
+Deferred tax assets and liabilities and the related tax expense were recorded effective the date of the Company's change in tax status thereby reflecting the income tax effect of temporary differences between the tax basis and the financial reporting basis of assets and liabilities.
+The Company's tax provision for the period ended September 30, 2011 includes the income tax expenses related to both the entity's conversion and operations for the period June 11, 2011 to September 30, 2011.